 (click for printable. pdf)

 May-Oct, Bonners Ferry.
 I lively little market right downtown,

 full of goodies and food.
 Meet the locals and other tourists

 Hunting & Fishing

 It was was caught in 1998.

-need a fishing license at Blue Lake, but we do have a
+do not need a fishing license at Blue Lake.

 - Robinson Lake

 - Samuels Lake

 deer, moose, elk, Caribou, bald eagles, painted turtles, Blue